Your Guide to Finding And Using Naturalization Records

 AL --still an alien, had not started the naturalization process

-PA --" first papers" filed, that is the declaration of intent.
+PA --" first papers" filed, that is the declaration of intent and indicates the person started the process.

 Finding the Records